-In addition to the blue light phones, we now offer a Whitman StaySafe smart phone app.
+In addition to the blue light phones, we also offer a Whitman StaySafe smart phone app.
 The app features an emergency button that, when pressed, will automatically send the name, phone number, and GPS location via text message to Campus Security; as well as offer the user the option to initiate a phone call to Security if they are in a position to speak on the phone.
-In addition, the app features a green dot button that allows users to choose up to three contacts that can text the sender's name, phone number, and GPS location at the press of a button for Green Dot help when no bystanders are around.
-Finally the app also offers users instant contact with other safety and help resources at the push of a button: 911, Whitman Health Center, Campus Security, as well as contacting the RA on duty for any residence hall on campus.
+In addition, the app features a red button that allows users to choose up to three contacts that can text the sender's name, phone number, and GPS location at the press of a button signaling the sender needs assistance as well as a green button that allows users to choose one contact that can text the sender's name phone number and GPS location letting them know the sender is safe.
+Finally the app also offers users instant contact with other safety and help resources at the push of a button: 911, Whitman Health Center and Campus Security.